 Antihistamines can relieve mild symptoms, but if angioedema makes swallowing or breathing difficult, prompt emergency treatment is needed.

 Angioedema often occurs with hives Hives Hives are red, itchy, slightly elevated swellings.
-The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more , which causes itching.
+The swelling is caused by the release of chemicals (such as histamine) from mast cells in the skin, which cause fluid to leak out of small... read more , which are small, red, itchy, slightly elevated areas of swelling, often with a pale center.
 Both hives and angioedema involve swelling, but in angioedema, the swelling is deeper (under the skin) than it is with hives, and it may not itch.

 There are rare hereditary or acquired forms of angioedema Hereditary and Acquired Angioedema Hereditary angioedema (a genetic disorder) and acquired angioedema (acquired C1 inhibitor deficiency) are caused by a deficiency or malfunction of C1 inhibitor, which is part of the immune system... read more .
 These forms are caused by a deficiency or malfunction of a substance called C1 inhibitor, which is part of the immune system.
 Hereditary angioedema and acquired angioedema resemble angioedema caused by an allergic reaction.
 However, hives do not develop, and the cause is different.

 Acute angioedema develops suddenly after exposure to a trigger.